mailtoharshit/awesome-salesforce/README.md

 * [Polyforce](https://github.com/mailtoharshit/polyforce) - PolyForce is the project started as an idea with a motive create polymer applications/components that derive data from Salesforce, The idea create a robust set of polymer components that can mutually be shared with each other and on the other hand provide a working sample for developers to learn and get inspired to built more components <br/>
 [![Button](https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png)](https://na17.salesforce.com/packaging/installPackage.apexp?p0=04to00000003EDJ)

-*[Salesforce to Github ](https://github.com/SalesforceFoundation/sfdo-github) - Github API client in Apex for Force.com *[Apex UML Digram Maker](https://github.com/afawcett/apex-umlcanvas) - Create UML diagrams from Apex code using the Tooling API
+* [Salesforce to Github ](https://github.com/SalesforceFoundation/sfdo-github) - Github API client in Apex for Force.com <br/>
+* [Apex UML Digram Maker](https://github.com/afawcett/apex-umlcanvas) - Create UML diagrams from Apex code using the Tooling API <br/>

 ### Developer Utilities